 - Residents complete rotations in inpatient, NICU, ED and term nursery.

-- The focus of this block will be exposure to community experiences.
+- The focus of the Primary Care block will be exposure to general pediatrics community experiences.
 Many of the experiences currently in the community pediatric rotation will be expanded over the course of each block, providing more exposure to the community.

 - The subspecialty focus of the PGY-1 block will be asthma and pulmonary disease.
 This is the largest number of patients with chronic illness that are seen in the Camden population.